English to French translation services, Suffolk, UK

 But my translation experience goes well beyond these fields.
 It also covers management, leadership, tourism, religion, communication, fundraising and much more.
 Contact me by phone or email, and I’ll be very happy to discuss any of your English to French translation projects.

-I am also an English-French interpreter, working in the UK and France.
-I started interpreting in 1987 and became a professional in 1998.
+I am also an English-French interpreter, working in the UK (Ipswich, Norwich, Cambridge and London) as well as abroad (Belgium and France).
+I started interpreting in 1987 and have gathered a lot of experience since then.
 Here are some examples of what I can do:

 - Interpreting at business meetings and small conferences (simultaneous or consecutive interpreting);